sssoja/staycation/README.md

 ## staycation

-staycation is a money-less exchange platform where users can swap their homes for as little or as long as they want.
+staycation is a global exchange platform where users can swap their homes for as little or as long as they want.

 ## Getting started